interaction-lab/PyLips/docs/source/usage.rst

    PyLips generates a folder in the directory you run it called ``pylips_phrases``.
 This folder is used to store the generated sound files.
 You may delete this folder at any time, but it will be re-created when needed.

+Tell us how this process went by filling out `this survey <https://forms.gle/h9PtDMpZnvXqR9bf6>`_!
+We are looking to improve the installation process for PyLips!

 More Features of PyLips
 ----------------